Alka-Seltzer Products Recalled

 Philadelphia Products Liability Lawyers at Galfand Berger, LLP Represent Individuals Injured by Dangerous Products

-If you became ill after taking a recalled Alka Seltzer product, please contact the Philadelphia product liability lawyers at Galfand Berger.
+If you became ill after taking a recalled Alka Seltzer product, please contact the Philadelphia products liability lawyers at Galfand Berger.
 With offices located in Philadelphia, Bethlehem, Lancaster, and Reading, we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.